rainbow-me/rainbow/src/react-native-animated-charts/README.md

 Code above generates 80 equidistant points from given dataset.
 Interpolator (`monotoneCubicInterpolation` or `bSplineInterpolation`) returns generator.
 Generator accepts 3 arguments: `range`, `includeExtremes`, `removePointsSurroundingExtremes`.
-- `range` is number of points of the output.
+- `range` is the number of points of the output.
 - `includeExtremes`.
 If it's vital to include extremes in the output, set to true.
 However, the data might not be fully equidistant.
 - `removePointsSurroundingExtremes`.
 Makes sense only if `includeExtremes` set to `true`.
-When disabled, it might be possible that extremes looks very "pointy".
+When disabled, it might be possible that extremes look very "pointy".
 To get rid of this, you can remove points surrounding extremes.
 E.g.

   - `removePointsSurroundingExtremes = false`